jlpippitt/GVview/README.md

 ### Layout Tuning
 ![Layout Tuning](screenshots/layout_tuning.png)
-*Fine-tune figure dimensions, margins, spacing, and fonts with auto-calibration*
+*Fine-tune figure dimensions, margins, spacing, and fonts*

 ---

 *Note: Screenshots are for demonstration purposes.
 Your actual display may vary based on radar data and platform.*